 It was part of an initiative launched by Action on Hearing Loss and the UK Cinema Association (UKCA).
 This started from the pioneering UKCA’s Technology Challenge Fund.

-The Fund was launched in October 2018, with an ‘invitation to apply.’
-And the challenge was accepted by over a dozen applicants with a range of potential solutions.
+In October 2018, a fund was launched with an ‘invitation to apply.’
+Over a dozen participants accepted the challenge coming up with a range of potential solutions.

 Why is this necessary?

-You may recall in 2019 we wrote an article on our experience of how hard it can be for deaf people to access films with subtitles.
-It can often take weeks for a subtitled screening to be made available.
-And, in most cases this will take place a long while after the launch of a film and only in selected venues.
+Back in 2019, we wrote an article on our experience of how hard it can be for deaf people to access films with subtitles.
+We reported that it can often take weeks for a subtitled screening to be made available.
+In most cases this will take place a long while after the launch of a film and only in selected venues.

 But it does appear that significant strides are taking place.

 Could this be the solution?